Overview

 The Government of Canada temporarily paused their expansion of medical assistance in dying eligibility to include people facing depression or mental illness eligibility until March 2027, to ensure provincial health care systems have processes and supports in place.

-Complete the online survey by December 20, 2024, to share your thoughts on processes for and oversight of medical assistance in dying in Alberta.
+We conducted an online survey from November 18 to December 20, 2024, to allow Albertans to share their thoughts on processes for and oversight of medical assistance in dying in Alberta.

-We will also engage directly with specific external organizations and individuals, including academics, medical professionals, public bodies, regulatory bodies, religious organizations and others with an interest in or working link to the medical assistance in dying process, health care, disabilities and mental health care.
+We also engaged directly with specific external organizations and individuals, including academics, medical professionals, public bodies, regulatory bodies, religious organizations and others with an interest in or working link to the medical assistance in dying process, health care, disabilities and mental health care.

 Outcomes